-A lotus flower is a common choice for tattoos, related to the flower’s colors or religious associations.
+A lotus flower is a common choice for tattoos related to the flower’s colors or religious associations.
 Nonetheless, it bears more or less similar meanings.
 Generally, lotus flowers in tattoos often symbolize rebirth or rising above temptations.
 They can also mean spiritual awakening, beauty, purity, love, or enlightenment.

 What Occasions are Lotus Flowers Commonly Gifted?

 Because of their unique and exciting features, lotus flowers have become a popular choice in floral arrangements for many different occasions.
-Nothing says Get Well Soon, Thank You, or I’m thinking about you better than beautiful, meaningful, and one-of-a-kind flowers like lotus.
+Nothing says Get Well Soon, Thank You, or I’m thinking about you better than beautiful, meaningful, and one-of-a-kind flowers like a lotus.

 Pick a lotus flower arrangement for celebrating birthdays, anniversaries, a new job or a new home, graduation, a birth or a new baby, and more.
-You can also use them to decorate your home or office, or for events like weddings.
+You can also use them to decorate your home or office or for events like weddings.

 How to Grow Lotus Flowers at Home

-To help you get started with growing your lotus plant, here’s a quick growing guide.
+To help you get started with growing your lotus plant, here’s a quick-growing guide.

 Planting or Potting